newclarity/sunrise/README.md

 **@more...**

 ###Uniquely Identifying Forms
-Unlike Fields which can be uniquely identified with either their `field_name`, if they are Multiuse Fields, or by a Form and their `field_name` Forms do not have a single unique identifier other than the `form_index` assigned at the time the Form is registered.
+Unlike Fields which can be uniquely identified with either their `field_name`, if they are Multiform Fields, or by a Form and their `field_name` Forms do not have a single unique identifier other than the `form_index` assigned at the time the Form is registered.

 The `register_form()` method returns the registered `form_index` property which can be passed to `register_form_field()` if needed to override the Current Form